jaswindersingh2/SPOT-RNA/README.md

 USAGE:
 -----
-SPOT-RNA uses RNA sequence in fasta format as input and provide output in ct format and base-pair probability in .txt file.
+SPOT-RNA uses RNA sequence in fasta format as input and provide output in ct format and base-pair probability in text file.

 Installation:
 ----